 - provides background on the Greenhouse Gas Emissions factor

 - identifies activities that may be considered under this factor

 - describes how this factor links with other environmental factors

 - outlines when the EPA may apply this guideline

 - provides a summary of the information required by the EPA to undertake EIA related to this factor (including consideration of scope 1, 2 and 3 emissions)

 - identifies issues commonly encountered by the EPA during EIA of this factor

 - outlines the timeframes for reviewing this guideline.

-The technical review will clarify and investigate a range of issues considered by the EPA since the guidance was first published.
+The review is seeking to address a range of issues considered by the EPA since the guidance was first published in April 2020.